learn-co-curriculum/phase-0-the-dom-query-selector-methods/README.md

 The DOM selection methods `document.querySelector()` and `document.querySelectorAll()` are powerful tools for finding elements we need to update and change.
 They use the CSS selector syntax and that helps keep human brains happy: we only need to learn _one_ selector language.
-Wasn't tha considerate?
+Wasn't that considerate?

 ## Resources